eeonevision/anychaindb/README.md

 #### Configure network
 If you want to connect to existing network, then all you need is *genesis.json* and *config.toml* files from the ran network.
 Place in to config folder and follow to the next section.
 Configure a new network is little more sophisticated.
 Firstly you need to generate new config for validator node.
-Best way is use command from tendermint consensus engine: ``tendermint init``.
+Best way is use command from tendermint: ``tendermint init``.
 It creates all required configuration files for validator node (*config.toml*, *genesis.json*, *node_key.json* and *priv_validator.json*).

 Examples of network configs placed [here](deploy/DOCKER/examples/schemas).
 #### Deploy network